lzptr/efr32_base/README.md

 ## 2) Getting Started

 Download the repository and it's submodules.
-Since the download button from the site does not include submodules, you can also clone them with:

-	$ git@github.com:RoboGnome/efr32_base.git --recursive

 To get the cross compiler and the debugging tools you can execute the bootstrap script: